Ad concept testing is a critical part of any serious marketing campaign.

 See some great examples of heat map survey questions in this post.

-This technique instantly proves its worth if you learn that only one or two elements of your advertisement need to be adjusted instead of the whole image.
+This ad concept testing analysis method instantly proves its worth if you learn that only one or two elements of your advertisement need to be adjusted instead of the whole image.

 It provides helpful direction and takes the guesswork out of what exactly needs changing for success.